 50 years of Doctor Who!
 Who’d have thought!
 The first Doctor I recall was the 2nd, played by Patrick Troughton, then Jon Pertwee turned me into a fan, Tom Baker sealed the deal and I’ve been waiting on tenterhooks for every episode since.
 And I am proud to say that 3G is a next-gen Whovian.
 There hasn’t been a Doctor I haven’t liked, although I’ve been sadder at the departure of some than others – every regeneration brings new quirks and a new angle.
 Looking forward to seeing what the brilliant Peter Capaldi brings to the TARDIS.

 But, most importantly for a food blog, some regenerations bring food fun!
-4th had his jelly babies, 5th wore his stick of celery, there have been many, many references to apples over the years, and of course Matt Smith’s Doctor is never with a Jammie Dodger.
+4th had his jelly babies, 5th wore his stick of celery, there have been many, many references to apples over the years, and of course Matt Smith’s Doctor is never without a Jammie Dodger.
 But he also brought us a food combination even the most hard-core foodie would shrink from – fish fingers and custard!
 Well, being vegetarian, I’m not going to eat fish fingers, and I wouldn’t ask you to, so what to do?
 What goes well with custard?
 Sponge cake!

 Serves 6 (the cake fingers are very sweet, so they could serve more)

 1 tsp baking powder

 1/4 tsp salt